 Since these are invisible to the naked eye, you shouldn’t assume that they aren’t there.
 Closing the lid can help to reduce the likelihood of infectious bacteria spreading through the bathroom and your home or office.

 Pathogens That Escape from a Toilet Can Survive for Months

 Pathogens are bacteria, viruses, and other organisms that can cause diseases.
 Several pathogens can float in the air from the toilet and land on surfaces in your home.
 These include the following:

 The list isn’t restricted to these.
 While many people may immediately associate diarrhea with pathogens, there are other ways for germs to enter your toilet.

 For example, your spit can contain pathogens.
-Semen, urine, and other bodily fluids can also contain pathogens.
+Bodily fluids can also contain pathogens.

 Basically, whenever you’re using the toilet, you should bear in mind that your aim is to remove pathogens from your household.
 Whether you’re ill or think you’re healthy, pathogens could be leaving your body.

 Pathogens can survive on surfaces for weeks.
 If conditions are ideal, they can even survive for months.
 Putting the lid back in place helps to keep pathogens from spreading through your home.